 2.5 Crop management practices

 Standard agronomic practices were followed uniformly across all treatments, including irrigation, weeding, and plant protection measures (Rashid, 1999).
 Irrigation was applied as needed to maintain optimal soil moisture.
 Manual weeding was conducted regularly, and no severe pest or disease incidence was observed during the experiment.

+An independent section for data collection is missing

 2.6 Growth, physiological, and yield measurements